faraadi/nord-ui/site/src/assets/documents/getting-started/usage.md

 ## Right To Left Languages

-We Have full support fot Right To Left Languages. checkout [Right To Left Guide](/docs/guides/rtl) for more details.
+We Have full support for Right To Left Languages. checkout [Right To Left Guide](/docs/guides/rtl) for more details.